UniversalDependencies/docs/_hy/dep/flat.md

 flat(hundred, thousand)
 ~~~

-Date expressions which have a very clear syntactic structure, as in _the 21th of September of 1991 year_, and should be annotated with regular dependency relations.
+Date expressions which have a very clear syntactic structure, as in _the 21th of September of 1991 year_, should be annotated with regular dependency relations.
 In other cases, they have a flat structure with no clearly discernible head, as in _18 December 2015_, in which case the `flat` relation should be used.

 ~~~ sdparse
 1991 թ . սեպտեմբերի 21-ին \n on-the-21th of-September of-year 1991